16-09-01: Summary Of Essay Nine Part One -- Dialectics And Substitutionism

 Unwitting Dialectical Dupes

-It is also pointed out that revolutionaries of the calibre of Engels, Lenin and Trotsky didn't wittingly allow their ideas to become compromised in this way.
-There were other factors at work, of which they were well aware -- but apparently not as they applied in their own case -- that pre-disposed them toward adopting a traditional, ruling-class approach to Philosophy: their class origin, current class position, socialisation and education.
+It is also argued that revolutionaries of the calibre of Engels, Lenin and Trotsky deliberately, but unwittingly, allowed their ideas to become compromised in this way.
+There were other factors at work, of which they were well aware -- but apparently not as they applied in their own case -- that pre-disposed them toward adopting a traditional, ruling-class approach to Philosophy: i.e., their class origin, class position, socialisation and education.

-[Whether or not this is a 'reductionist' account of the adoption of such ideas is tackled head-on, here, here, and below.]
+[Whether or not this is a 'crude reductionist' explanation for the adoption of such ideas is tackled head-on, here, here, and below.]

-It is an odd fact that the ideological roots of substitutionist thinking have received scant attention from revolutionaries.
-In his otherwise excellent essay on Trotsky's views on this phenomenon, Tony Cliff doesn't even mention the ideological roots of substitutionist thinking.
-And as far as can be determined, no one else has bothered to do so since.
+It is a peculiar fact that the ideological roots of substitutionist thinking have received scant attention from revolutionaries.
+In his otherwise excellent essay on Trotsky's views about this phenomenon, Tony Cliff doesn't even mention the ideological roots of substitutionist thinking.
+And as far as can be ascertained, no Marxist has bothered to do so since.

-It is almost as if the revolutionary party were run by automata, or by individuals who have no class-origin, or current class position, and who have (or had) no philosophical baggage which they brought with them into the movement.
+It is almost as if revolutionary parties are run by automata, or by individuals who have no class-origin, or current class position, and who have no philosophical baggage which they have brought with them into the movement.

 "It is not the consciousness of men that determines their being, but, on the contrary, their social being that determines their consciousness."
 [Marx (1859), p.181.
 Quoted from here.]

-Naturally, one must deal with the beliefs of fellow human beings with some sensitivity, but revolutionaries like Marx, Engels, Lenin and Trotsky weren't beamed down to earth from a passing spaceship, nor were they hatched fully-formed with all their socialist ideas pre-installed.
+Of course, one must deal with the beliefs of fellow human beings with due sensitivity, but revolutionaries like Marx, Engels, Lenin and Trotsky weren't beamed down to earth from a passing spaceship, nor were they hatched fully-formed with all their socialist ideas pre-installed.